Edward R. Williams

-He received a bachelor of science degree in mechanical engineering from Northwestern University in 1983, a master of science degree in engineering physics from the University of California, San Diego in 1985, and a juris doctor degree from the University of Wisconsin-Madison in 1991.
+He received a bachelor of science degree in mechanical engineering from Northwestern University, a master of science degree in engineering physics from the University of California, San Diego, and a juris doctor degree from the University of Wisconsin-Madison.
 He is admitted to practice in Massachusetts, Wisconsin and the U.S. Patent and Trademark Office, as well as many district courts and the Court of Appeals for the Federal Circuit.

 Ed’s technical background is diverse.
 His educational background and early work experience as an engineer and patent attorney focused on complex mathematics, mechanical engineering and software programming.
 His work in-house, on the other hand, focused on laboratory products, PCR, immunodiagnostics and histology.
 Exemplary technical fields include: marine propulsion systems, combustion engines, digital signal processing, audio recording, active sound and vibrations control, pasteurization, electrochemical fuel cells, medical imaging, DNA enrichment, central aortic blood pressure sensors, laboratory products (e.g., ultra-pure water purification systems, pipettes, microarrays, robotic cryogenic storage systems, PCR reagents and equipment, histological reagents and processing equipment, and immunodiagnostic tests and equipment), ratiometric hematocrit blood sensing, oil and gas exploration, hospital sterile processing management software, and cardiac resynchronization therapy.